arunasurya/bisqtransifex/BisqTransifexTeamStructureProposal.md

 - Compensation for project maintainers who are not involved in the project full time.
 - Compensation for admins.

-### Concreate Steps
+## Next Steps
 We already have a list of coordinators for almost all of the core language teams.
-I am planning to schedule regular calls with each of these contributors.
-Each coordinator will then reach out to all translators and reviewers in the language team.
+I am planning to have regular calls with each of these coordinators.
+Each coordinator will then reach out to all the current translators and reviewers in their language team.